ventus-ag/documentation/content/products/networking/load-balancers.md

 ![](../../../assets/images/lb/34.png?classes=border,shadow)

 This action will redirect you to the *Pool details page*, where you can find:
-- a **Pool details section**, showing key information about the selected Pool, with available **quick actions** panel: edit, delete;
+- **Pool details section**, showing key information about the selected Pool, with available **quick actions** panel: edit, delete;
 ![](../../../assets/images/lb/35.png?width=30pc&classes=border,shadow)

-- an **information block** that displays details about the pool's related components — including the Load Balancer and Listener it belongs to, and the configured health monitor.
+- **information block** that displays details about the pool's related components — including the Load Balancer and Listener it belongs to, and the configured health monitor.
 Each component has its own quick actions panel for easy management:
 ![](../../../assets/images/lb/36.png?classes=border,shadow)

-- a **pool members section**, listing all backend members of the associated pool.
+- **pool members section**, listing all backend members of the associated pool.
 This section includes a *Create button*, *Search bar*, and an *actions icon* for each member, which opens a menu with available management actions for the selected member:
 ![](../../../assets/images/lb/31.png?classes=border,shadow)